SoftHu/tos_avg/En/heart_4_1_1.md

 1752074153995720 -->1752074538469833{ }
 1752074538469833 -->|Why did they disappear?|1752074630851022[<b>Speaker 👉 &lbrace;standard_word.foxgod&rbrace;:</b>

-We didn't speak to the fox clan much before they disappeared years ago.
+We didn't speak to the fox clan much before their disappearance .
 Want to hear a story about two little foxes?]
 1752074538469833 -->|You don't know either?|1752074630851022[<b>Speaker 👉 &lbrace;standard_word.foxgod&rbrace;:</b>

-We didn't speak to the fox clan much before they disappeared years ago.
+We didn't speak to the fox clan much before their disappearance .
 Want to hear a story about two little foxes?]
 1752074630851022 -->1752074769008079[<b>Speaker 👉 Kon:</b>